 - Feeling confident in your grammar skills can help you feel less vulnerable.
 Sharing what you have to say with the world can be scary, but when you say it well, you can feel even a teensy bit more at ease.

 - You’ll appear to have more authority on your topic when you use proper grammar.
 What I’m about to say may make me sound like a grammar snob, but I’m gonna say it anyway.
 If I’m reading an article or blog and run into careless grammar mistakes, a lot of times I’m just done with it.
 I often feel like the site isn’t legitimate if they didn’t take the time to check their work.
-I understand mistakes and typos happens, but when there are too many that it gets distracting, it’s a problem.
+I understand mistakes and typos happen, but when there are too many that it gets distracting, it’s a problem.

 4. Think About Your Audience